-I believe that an overriding concern regarding planning in the entire San Lorenzo Valley has less to do with "politics" than with an historic layering of complex and often contradictory regulations that can defy clear and concise interpretation.
+I believe that an'overriding concern regarding planning in the entire San Lorenzo Valley has less to do with "politics" than with an historic layering of complex and often contradictory regulations that can defy clear and concise interpretation.
 The San Lorenzo Valley presents an unusual challenge for County planners.
-Our geology, frequently unclear property lines, and unusual historical uses can confuse even the most astute planner.
-It is my hope that our look at Planning regulations and procedures will create a more user-friendly environment for the residents of our District.
+Our geology, frequently unclear property lines, and unusual historical uses, can confuse even the most astute planner.
+It is my hope that our look at Planning regulations and procedures will create a more user-friendly environment for the residents of our District, ncerely, Sup OUIST, TEFR Fifth District

-Regarding your specific neighborhood situation, it is my hope that the Planning Department will be able to find a reasonable accommodation that will provide some measure of relief for you, and that will also allow an historic San Lorenzo Valley winery to remain in business.
-I appreciate your willingness to engage in this problem solving process.
+Regarding your, specific neighborhood situation, it is.my hope that the Planning.Department will.be able.to find a reasonable accommodation that will provide some measure of relief for you, and that will'also allow an historic San Lorenzo Valley winery to remain in business.
+I appreciate your willingness to engage in this problem 'solvingprocess;.